ahshra/UCB_Project_1/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the [yml file] file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  -install-elk.yml

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topolog
 - Access Policies
 - ELK Configuration
   - Beats in Use